Revised: June 2023

 - No person shall serve on the Executive Board of both NACAC and IACAC simultaneously, unless the IACAC President is elected to serve as NACAC Coordinator of the Presidents’ Council.

-In addition to representing IACAC in the NACAC Assembly, each Delegate shall co-chair one of the four Council teams; Member Relations, Student and Family Outreach, Professional Development or Media.
-Additionally, Delegates shall assume the responsibilities assigned to them by the President or the Executive Board.
+Each Director shall co-chair one of the four Board teams; Member Relations, Student and Family Outreach, Professional Development or Media.
+Additionally, Directors shall assume the responsibilities assigned to them by the President or the Executive Board.

 - A vacancy shall be deemed to exist on the Executive Board when a member of the Executive Board is no longer able to serve for any reason or no longer meets the eligibility requirements for the position in which they serve as established by these By-Laws.